agustoslu/lispy/README.md

 ()
 ```
 ## Credits
-This project owes its existence to Daniel Holden's brilliant work on the book ["Build Your Own Lisp"] (http://www.buildyourownlisp.com/) and the [MPC library] (https://github.com/orangeduck/mpc), which is used for parsing.
+This project owes its existence to Daniel Holden's brilliant work on the book ["Build Your Own Lisp"](http://www.buildyourownlisp.com/) and the [MPC library](https://github.com/orangeduck/mpc), which is used for parsing.
 I am truly thankful for all his efforts that made the project possible.

 ## TODO:
 - [ ]Expand standard library